Madhusree Dutta: Theatre

 Dutta began her career with a Bengali theatre group Anarjya (non-Aryans) in Kolkata.
 She was also a member of cadre of Sachetana, a feminist group in Kolkata.
-For Anarjya and Sachetana she directed plays both for proscenium and street theatre.
-A Bengali adaptation of Bertolt Brecht's Mother Courage and Her Children, and an anti-dowry musical by Malini Bhattacharya – Meye Dile Sajiye (Giving Away the Girl) are considered as two most memorable directorial works of her during that period.
-In Mumbai too she was active in theatre for a few years before getting fully involved with visual arts.
+For Anarjya and Sachetana, she directed plays both for proscenium and street theatre.
+A Bengali adaptation of Bertolt Brecht's Mother Courage and Her Children, and an anti-dowry musical by Malini Bhattacharya – Meye Dile Sajiye (Giving Away the Girl) are considered two of the most memorable directorial works of her during that period.
+In Mumbai, too, she was active in theatre for a few years before getting fully involved with visual arts.
 She directed a popular street play for the women's movement – Nari Itihas ki Talash mein (In search of Women's History) in 1988 and an adaptation of Aristophanes’ Lysistrata – Aaj Pyar Bandh (Love is on Strike) in 1991.
-She has even dabbled with television serial in her salad days and directed a 13-episode Gujarati serial for her friend producer-actor Meenal Patel (1989–1990).
+She has even dabbled with a television serial in her salad days and directed a 13-episode Gujarati serial for her friend, producer-actor Meenal Patel (1989–1990).

 Films

 The first film made by her is I Live in Behrampada (1993).
 The documentary made on a Muslim ghetto in the context of communal riots in Mumbai 1992-93 received Filmfare Award for best documentary in 1994.
-The film turned out to be a serious discursive material for conflict study and the script of it was published in an anthology - Politics of Violence: From Ayodhya to Behrampada, eds.
+The film turned out to be a serious discursive material for conflict study, and the script of it was published in an anthology - Politics of Violence: From Ayodhya to Behrampada, eds.
 John McGuire, Peter Reeves and Howard Brasted, Sage Publication, 1996.
 Subsequently, she has made several films – documentary, shorts, video spots and non-fiction features.
 Most of her films are made with the same unit comprising cameraman Avijit Mukul Kishore and editor Shyamal Karmakar.
 Her 2006 film Seven Islands and A Metro, on the city of Bombay / Mumbai was one of the first documentary films to have been commercially released in the theatres in India.
+Her 2026 film Flying Tigers premiered at the 76th Berlin International Film Festival.
+The film, named for the aircraft that transferred military supplies during WWII across the Himalayas, combines documentary style with archival materials, musical numbers, and performance to tell the story of the border populations that exist between India and China.

-Apart from making her own films she has also produced several documentaries for younger filmmakers.
+Apart from making her own films, she has also produced several documentaries for younger filmmakers.
 Her role as a pedagogue, mentor, and producer has helped to consolidate a peer group around documentary practices in Mumbai.
 Her films had received three National Film Awards.
+She relinquished them in 2015 as part of a nationwide campaign against political interference in academic institutions.